How are assessments marked

-The College marking criteria as applied across all the departments in the Faculty of Arts and Humanities can be found in the following documents:
+The College marking criteria as applied across all the departments in the Faculty of Arts & Humanities can be found in the following documents:

-For guidance on feedback you should recieve on your work, please refer to the feedback pages.
+For guidance on feedback you should receive on your work, please refer to the feedback pages.

 How is my work marked?

 King’s is committed to an assessment process that is fair, equal and transparent and your work is therefore marked in accordance with the College Marking Framework.

 All assignments will be given a percentage mark.
 The pass mark for an undergraduate level assignment is 40%; for postgraduate taught level work it is 50%.
 Assignments will be assessed on the basis of understanding, depth of knowledge and structure.

 Assessment Sub Boards select the most appropriate Marking Framework Model for each individual module.
 To find the Marking Model for your selected modules please follow the links to the relevant pages in the Department Handbooks:

 Each department has created discipline-specific guidance for markers and students to understand how Faculty marking criteria are applied in a particular discipline or type of assessment.
 These guides can be found below and also include links to any approved discipline specific marking criteria: